Marklogic-retired/marklogic-data-hub/examples/README.md

 1. [dh5-custom-hook](https://github.com/marklogic/marklogic-data-hub/tree/master/examples/dh5-custom-hook) - an example of a simple flow with one ingestion step that utilizes a custom hook

+1. [dhs-example](https://github.com/marklogic/marklogic-data-hub/tree/master/examples/dhs-example) - demonstrates where to store
+  resources that can be deployed to a DHS instance.

 1. [mapping-example](https://github.com/marklogic/marklogic-data-hub/tree/master/examples/mapping-example) - demonstrates the new mapping features in Data Hub 5.1.0

 1. [smart-mastering-complete](https://github.com/marklogic/marklogic-data-hub/tree/master/examples/smart-mastering-complete) - demonstrates various features of the mastering step